 7. Emergency space blanket

 Even if you carry freight for Space X, you won’t be stranded in the frigid reaches of the Milky Way.
-But you might break down in an ice storm or get stuck in a blizzard.
+However, you might break down in an ice storm or get stuck in a blizzard.
 Space blankets reflect your body heat back to you and are more effective than other blankets in extreme situations.
-These lifesaving tools are a must-have in trucking.
+These lifesaving tools are a must-have in the trucking industry.

 8. Corner protectors

 When strapping something down, you need corner protectors.
 These rubber or plastic tools protect your cargo from tie-downs and vice versa.
 Your tie-downs will last longer, too.

 Vise grips are incredibly useful for getting a tight grip on almost anything, but they also have other uses.
 You can hold something in place, pull the release arm with tandem trailers, and more.
 Keep at least two different sizes on board.

 10. Wire cutters

 Having a few different wire cutter sizes is also a good idea.
 Use them to untangle packing wire and other messy hazards.
 You can also use them with electrical tape or connectors to splice a bad wire long enough to get to the repair shop.

 11. Electrical tape

 Electrical tape is one of the most versatile trucker tools on the road.
 Not only can it keep those emergency splices together, but it can also bind bundles of wire and other items together.
 Always have a roll or two with you.